MP Estate Planning UK

 The Role of Life Insurance

-When it comes to inheritance tax planning, one often overlooked yet crucial element is life insurance.
-We understand that planning for the future can be daunting, but incorporating life insurance into your estate plan can provide a vital safety net for your loved ones.
+When it comes to inheritance tax planning, one often overlooked yet crucial element is life insurance — specifically, life insurance written into trust.
+We understand that planning for the future can feel overwhelming, but incorporating life insurance into your estate plan can provide a vital safety net for your loved ones.

 How Life Insurance Can Help

-Key benefits of using life insurance for inheritance tax:
+Key benefits of using a Life Insurance Trust for inheritance tax:

 Choosing the Right Policy

-Selecting the right life insurance policy is crucial to ensure that it meets your needs and provides adequate cover for your inheritance tax liability.
-We recommend considering factors such as the policy’s term, coverage amount, and premium payments.
-It’s also essential to review your policy regularly to ensure it remains aligned with your estate’s needs.
+Selecting the right life insurance policy is crucial to ensure it provides adequate cover for your anticipated inheritance tax liability.
+We recommend considering factors such as the type of policy, the level of cover needed (calculated based on your estate’s likely IHT exposure), and whether the policy should be on a single life or joint life basis.

-When choosing a life insurance policy, consider the following:
+When choosing a life insurance policy for IHT planning, consider the following:

 By understanding the role of life insurance in inheritance tax planning, you can make informed decisions to protect your family’s future.
-We are here to guide you through the process, ensuring that you have the right coverage in place to meet your needs.
+We are here to guide you through the process, ensuring that you have the right coverage in place — and that it is properly structured in trust to deliver the maximum benefit.

 Inheritance Tax and Business Owners

-Inheritance tax implications for business owners can be complex, involving both the valuation of business assets and succession planning.
-As a business owner, you’re not only concerned with the day-to-day operations but also with ensuring that your business legacy continues smoothly.
+Inheritance tax implications for business owners can be complex, particularly with the upcoming changes to Business Property Relief (BPR) from April 2026.
+Business owners must consider the valuation of their business assets, the availability of reliefs, and robust succession planning.
 We understand the unique challenges you face and are here to guide you through the process.

 Valuation of Business Assets

 Valuing your business assets accurately is crucial for inheritance tax purposes.
-The value of your business is typically determined by its market value at the time of your passing.
+HMRC will assess the market value of your business interest at the date of death.
 This can include:

-• Goodwill: The reputation and customer loyalty your business has built.
+• Goodwill: The reputation, client base, and trading relationships your business has built.

-• Shares: If your business is a company, the value of your shares.
+• Shares: If your business is a limited company, the value of your shareholding — noting that a controlling interest is worth more per share than a minority holding.

-It’s essential to get a professional valuation to ensure accuracy.
-Incorrect valuations can lead to unnecessary tax liabilities or penalties.
-We recommend consulting with a professional valuer who understands the intricacies of business valuation for inheritance tax.
+It’s essential to obtain a professional valuation to ensure accuracy.
+Incorrect valuations can lead to unnecessary tax liabilities or HMRC enquiries and penalties.
+We recommend consulting with a professional valuer who understands HMRC’s approach to business valuation for inheritance tax purposes.

 Succession Planning